Governance and Management

 Poor site management leads to environmental incidents and/or sustainability impacts.
 Reputational damage and fines.
 Regular site sustainability assessments are undertaken.
 Our sustainability management system (SMS) sets out our requirements for sites including procedures and guidance.
 Communication of sustainability requirements to all contractors.

 Failure to improve the efficiency and embodied impacts of the homes we build.
 Reduced likelihood of gaining planning approval in future.
 Reduced market value of homes which do not meet customer expectations.
-Our Scope 3 science-based targets commit us to building more efficient homes and working with our supply chain to reduce the embodied carbon within the materials and services we procure.
+Our Scope 3 science-based target commits us to building more efficient homes and working with our supply chain to reduce the embodied carbon within the materials and services we procure.

 Disruption to the supply of materials or services due to extreme weather events and/ or responses to climate change such as carbon pricing.
 Costs of finding alternative suppliers and/ or delays to the build programme.
 Working with our supply chain to better understand the source of raw materials and location of processing and manufacturing activities.